2021 Chattogram City Corporation election

 The 2021 Chattogram City Corporation election was a local government election in the city of Chattogram, Bangladesh, held on 27 January 2021 to elect the Mayor of Chittagong and the Chittagong City Council.
+The election resulted in a victory for the Awami League candidate Rezaul Karim Chowdhury.
+In the 55 member City Council, the Awami League won 42 seats, while the Independents won 13 seats.
+However, the results were rejected by the main opposition candidate, Dr. Shahadat Hossain of the Bangladesh Nationalist Party.
 This election was marred by violence and it was not seen as a free, fair and credible election.
 Later in 2024, after ruling Awami League regime fell, vote rigging by Awami League was confirmed in this election.

 Background

 The Chattogram City Corporation (CCC) is the governing body responsible for the administration of Chattogram, the second-largest city in Bangladesh.
 The term of the previous mayor, A. J. M. Nasir Uddin, elected in 2015, ended in 2020.
 The election was originally scheduled to take place in March 2020 but was postponed due to the COVID-19 pandemic.